nalej/docs/docs/tutorials/dockerappinnalej.md

 ### Passing arguments to the images

-Oh, but it's never that easy, isn't it.
-Your Docker app needs some arguments, and you are sure that we didn't think of _that_ situation, did we.
-Well, of course we did!

-To pass arguments to the docker images, use the **run\_arguments** attribute as in the following example:
+In case your app needs arguments to work, you can use the **run\_arguments** attribute to provide them, as in the following example:

 ```javascript
 {